Abandonment (legal): Abandonment of trademark

-Depending on the territory, the abandonment of a trademark is understood to happen when the mark is not used for three or more years, or when it is deliberately discontinued; trademark law protects only trademarks being actively used and defended.
+Under US law, the abandonment of a trademark is understood to happen when the mark is not used for three or more years, or when it is deliberately discontinued; trademark law protects only trademarks being actively used and defended.
+So-called "zombie trademarks" may be used by other companies if they are deemed to have been abandoned by their original owners.

 Abandonment of patent

 Abandonment is relinquishment by an inventor of the right to secure a patent, in such a way as to constitute a dedication of the invention to public use.
 Under United States patent law, abandonment of a patent application occurs when either the required reply is not filed within the required time period or an express abandonment is filed.

 Abandonment of public transportation systems

 Abandonment is permission sought by or granted to a carrier by a state or federal agency to cease operation of all or part of a route or service.
 This has a legal signification in England recognized by statute, by authority of which the Board of Trade may, under certain circumstances, grant a warrant to a railway authorizing the abandonment of its line or part of it.
 Likewise, in the United States, the Surface Transportation Board grants permission to abandon railway lines.